 Characteristics That Make for a Good Mission Statement

 Not all mission statements are reasonable statements.
-That is, they do not inspire, nor do they focus on the customer or some social value.
-Four characteristics that make for a good mission statement:
+They do not inspire, nor do they focus on the customer or some social value.
+Four characteristics that make for a good mission statement are:

 - Unique and emphasize the creation of a customer or social value.